admin-shell-io/submodel-templates/README.md

 https://creativecommons.org/licenses/by/4.0/)
 # Repo submodel-templates

 This internet repository provides Submodel Templates (SMT) for Asset Administration Shell (AAS).
-For an overview confer the [Reading guide AAS](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/AAS-ReadingGuide_202201.html).
-For details of the meta model for AAS see [Details of the AAS V3.0RC01](https://industrialdigitaltwin.org/content-hub/aasspecifications/idta_01001-3-0_metamodel).
+For an overview confer the [AAS
+Reading Guide](https://industrialdigitaltwin.org/wp-content/uploads/2022/12/2022-12-07_IDTA_AAS-Reading-Guide.pdf).
+For details of the meta model for AAS see [Specification of the Asset Administration Shell Part 1: Metamodel](https://industrialdigitaltwin.org/content-hub/aasspecifications/idta_01001-3-0_metamodel).

 Within this repository, the Submodel Templates are organized in 3 folders: